 The National Maritime Museum is an interesting place to visit inside Galle Fort.
 The Museum is a beautiful piece of old Dutch architecture.

-This museum exhibits ancient underwater artefacts retrieved from around Galle’s ocean, ship models and other marine artefacts.
+This museum exhibits ancient underwater artifacts retrieved from around Galle’s ocean, ship models, and other marine artifacts.

 11. VISIT SUDHARMALAYA TEMPLE

-Sudharmalaya Temple is a buddhist temple inside Galle Fort.
+Sudharmalaya Temple is a Buddhist temple inside Galle Fort.
 We love all the diversity within the Galle Fort.
-From a Mosque, to an Anglican Church, Dutch Church and now a Buddhist Temple.
+From a Mosque to an Anglican Church, a Dutch Church, and now a Buddhist Temple.

 When you are visiting Galle, make sure to visit Sudharmalaya Temple.
 This is one of the best things to see inside Galle Fort.